16+. Ideal for total beginners, or self-taught bedroom DJs. If you’ve been DJing for over a year we’d advise our Private DJ Lessons.

 In this fast moving sector, our equipment and curriculums are constantly reviewed so that you are kept at the cutting edge of both technical developments and artistic trends in the industry.
-Beyond your training you’ll also have access to gig opportunities that come through SEM, for years to come.

 What makes a good DJ?
 What makes a great DJ?
 Is it their selection?
 Their mixing ability?
 We will explore these questions over the 4 months that you’re training with us, to help frame some goals for you to work towards.

 Believe it or not, one of the most crucial minutes of your life as a DJ is setting up.
 The swap-over scenario – the DJ before you is playing their last track and it’s your turn to plug in your controller and gear, or get your vinyl decks going after someone has been on CDJs: you’ve got about 3 minutes to get it right and get your tune lined up, in the dark.

 Having a fundamental understanding of how different DJ gear connects together and how the signal is flowing will ensure that you stay calm in challenging situations.

 Knowing how to also augment the best sound both for yourself and the dancefloor will ensure best DJ practice.
 We have a club setup on the ground floor (where we host big events) which has a huge PA system, so we can recreate a club environment for real to show you this.

 So – you can setup your DJ gear – now let’s face the music!
 Track selection is undoubtedly a key aspect of DJing.
 Tracks will set you apart – and playing tracks other people don’t have access to is what will create demand for you as a DJ.
 We’ll be disclosing the secrets on how to find the hardest to find tunes, how to think outside the box when it comes to sourcing music, and how to get many of your tunes for free (not illegally!)